zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 So far we have only talked about an architecture that is specific to Single Page Applications, where things are nice and simple.
 In fact, your application does not have to include *any* state.
 It can just pass any request that comes in down the pipeline and the result back up.
-In essence, your application is basically a collection of *pure functions* on steroids with dependency injection.
+In essence, your application is basically a collection of functions, often pure or at least stateless, on steroids with dependency injection.
 (Shout out to JavaScript folks, we have you to thank for the rise in functional programming in recent years!)

 However, when it comes to traditional web applications, things get messy.
 They want to store temporary form data and a bunch of other stuff in *sessions*.
 While [I don't advocate the use of sessions](/blog/stop-using-php-sessions),